GiovanniGiacometti/giovannigiacometti.github.io/content/posts/hackathon/index.md

 We first designed our pipeline, which would be composed of 2 main steps:
 - **Ingestion**: this step is run only once and consists in parsing all documents into chunks of text and storing them in a vector database.
 We decided to apply semantic splitting, based on the structures of the documents, so that each chunk would contain a coherent piece of information.
 We chose [ChromaDB](https://www.trychroma.com/) as our vector database.
 - **RAG**: the core of the system.
 This step receives the query as input, retrieves the relevant chunks from the database and then generates the answer using an LLM.
 Since the final response was supposed to be the list of ids of the dishes answering the questions, we would have to implement an additional component in order to translate the response of the LLM into the correct format.
-We chose [LangGraph](https://www.langchain.com/langgraph) as the framework for our application.
+We chose [LangGraph](https://www.langchain.com/langgraph) as the framework for our RAG pipeline.

-As previously explained, we soon realized that a retrieval system based on similarity between embeddings would not be enough.
+As previously explained, we thought that a retrieval system based only on similarity between embeddings would not be enough.
 We decided to opt for an hybrid approach based on metadata.
 The process we envisioned was the following:

 1) During the ingestion phase, we would ask an LLM to extract the metadata from each chunk of text.
-To make sure every chunk was correctly encapsulated in the context of the overall document, we would also add to each chunk some metadata extracted from the document as a whole.
+To make sure every chunk was correctly encapsulated in the context of the overall document, we would also add to each chunk the metadata extracted from the document as a whole.
 For instance, in the chunk related to a specific dish of a restaurant, we would add the metadata of the restaurant itself.
 All these metadata would then be stored in the vector database alongside the text.

 2) During the RAG phase, we would first ask an LLM to extract the relevant metadata from the query.
 Then, we would retrieve the chunks tagged with those metadata from the database and then apply the cosine similarity to retain only the most similar chunks (this is supported out of the box by the [LangChain integration](https://python.langchain.com/docs/integrations/vectorstores/chroma/#query-by-turning-into-retriever)).
 Finally, we would pass the resulting chunks to the LLM to generate the answer.